 “Julia Anna Gospodarou and Joel Tjintjelaar – Masters In Fine Art Photography.
 Julia and Joel have entered an exclusive club in the world of photography once reserved for the likes of Ansel Adams, Julius Brassai, Minor White, and Henri Cartier-Bresson.
-They are accomplished international award winning photographers. (…) Their book From Basics to Fine Art is superbly presented providing all the means for creating fine art photographic images. (…) As you explore its contents you will fine that they have removed the uncertainty and mystique in creating black and white fine art images.
+They are accomplished international award-winning photographers. (…) Their book From Basics to Fine Art is superbly presented providing all the means for creating fine art photographic images. (…) As you explore its contents you will find that they have removed the uncertainty and mystique in creating black and white fine art images.
 Their goal is quite simple, provide the tools and foundation to develop one’s confidence, personal style, and creative vision in the medium of fine art imagery. (…) What’s nice about adding “From Basics To Fine Art ” to your library is that it is timeless, always there for inspiration as a resource for creating superb fine art photographs.
 I can personally attest through their endeavor above all else Julia and Joel take pleasure in witnessing others become accomplished fine art photographers.
 Thank you both for sharing.”

 – Richard Terpolilli – Fine Art Photographer

 “If you’re interested in black and white photography, the names Joel Tjintjelaar and Julia Anna Gospodarou will probably need no introduction.
 The work of both photographers has helped define, and push the boundaries of long exposure photography, a relatively new genre in the fine art world.
 Julia and Joel have joined forces to write a new ebook called From Basics to Fine Art: Black and White Photography – Architecture and Beyond.
 It is principally aimed at photographers interested in using long exposure techniques to photograph buildings, with some chapters being more general and having a wider appeal. (…) You have two photographers whose work I admire immensely explaining how they create their images, from their general philosophy to the specifics of long exposures and post-processing.
-If you’re ever looked at their photos and wondered how they achieved the results they do then this ebook has the answers.
+If you’ve ever looked at their photos and wondered how they achieved the results they do then this ebook has the answers.
 It’s a tremendous act of generosity and sharing.
 No one else seems to be doing this stuff yet, or at least doing it and teaching it, so that makes some of the content unique.
 If you’re a fan of either of these authors, and want to learn the secrets behind their work, then it’s a must buy.”

 – Andrew Gibson – Photographer & Writer (DPS – Digital Photography School Review)

-“I’ve just spent the past 3 weeks, not just reading and learning about Black and White, Long Exposure Architectural Fine Art Photography, but feeling like I’ve shared an intimate conversation with it’s authors.
+“I’ve just spent the past 3 weeks, not just reading and learning about Black and White, Long Exposure Architectural Fine Art Photography, but feeling like I’ve shared an intimate conversation with its authors.
 “From Basics to Fine Art” is an echo of both Joel and Julia’s love for Architectural Photography, and it’s a book that’s far more than the pages it’s written on. (…) ” …to review this book would be like reviewing the Bible.
 An almost impossible task, due to the amount and depth of content to be covered.” (…) “I can only do this with words, “It’s a Masterpiece”, for anyone that has any interest in shooting Black and White Long Exposure Architectural Fine Art Photography.
 This title simply has to be on your bookshelf.
 If you’re just starting out, or already an expert in this field, again …. buy this book you will learn far more than you expect from it.
 I certainly did.” (…) “To conclude ….
 Circa 1950, Ansel Adams first published a trilogy of photography books called, “The Camera, The Negative and The Print”, widely accepted as the gospel in terms of producing and printing photographic images.
 I can’t help but think that Joel and Julia have produced a volume that will have the same effect as Ansel’s books did, and continue to do so to this day.”

 – Antony Northcutt – Fine Art Photographer & Instructor

 “I started reading books by lots of different photographers that specialized in various fields of photography, trying to rekindle that spark that made me love photography in the first place.
 One book stood out head and shoulders from the rest.
 “From Basics to Fine Art – Black and White Photography, Architecture and beyond” by Joel Tjintjelaar and Julia Anna Gospodarou.
-The title is self explanatory.
+The title is self-explanatory.
 They share in detail their way of approaching a black and white fine art shoot, how to (en)Vision™ the soul of a structure, from planning to final execution.
 Lots of tips and tricks to sidestep the learning curve.
 I found the chapter dedicated to the proper processing of black and white conversions very helpful.
 I still have to finish the 400+ page book, but I’ve learnt so much already.
 Joel and Julia Anna also touch on the use of filters, other essential equipment and how to use it properly.
 This is an essential “bible” of sorts for anyone remotely interested in black and white fine art photography.
 Its an overload of information, and one of the most generous books I’ve read in terms of the knowledge that is shared. “

 – Marcell van Aswegen – Fine Art Photographer